3cqs-coder/SymBot/docs/README-Docker-Swarm.md

 - Continuous monitoring allows the tool to adapt the replica set configuration in response to changes in the Swarm network, such as node additions or removals, reboots, shutdowns, etc.
 * The included `docker-compose-stack.yml` will use the latest version available on DockerHub via [jackietreehorn/mongo-replica-ctrl](https://hub.docker.com/r/jackietreehorn/mongo-replica-ctrl)  .
 Alternatively, you can use `docker pull jackietreehorn/mongo-replica-ctrl:latest` to pull the latest version and push it onto your own repo.

-    Additionally, the included `./dbcontroller/build.sh` allows you to build the docker image locally as well - ensure you have the latest version if re-building via:
+    Additionally, the included [`/dbcontroller/build.sh`](/dbcontroller/build.sh) script allows you to build the docker image locally as well - ensure you have the latest version if re-building via:

     `git clone https://github.com/JackieTreeh0rn/MongoDB-ReplicaSet-Manager`